Himanshusalagre/HACKTICKS_2021/README.md

 # HACKTICKS_2021

-"Short Minute" A chrome extension for easy resource and time management, with the option of an amazing to-do list to organize schedules and a timer to limit breaks!
+# "Short Minute" A chrome extension
+For easy resource and time management, with the option of an amazing to-do list to organize schedules and a timer to limit breaks!
 Everything with one click at a time.

 Aim is to build a Google Chrome Extension called "Short Minute" that will act as a single platform to: